modelica/fmi-guides/fmi-guide/README.md

 Guide for the upcoming [Functional Mock-up Interface][FMI] 3.0 standard for the exchange of simulation models.
 Note that this draft is being worked on actively, and thus subject to change without notice.

-It is not normative, nor is it to be considered officially endorsed by the Modelica Association prior to official adoption.
+It is not normative, nor is it to be considered officially endorsed by the Modelica Association or the prostep ivip e.V. prior to official adoption.

 The [guide][] is currently maintained on [GitHub][github] and is published [here][guide].
 It is based on the [FMI][] standard.